Karabast Star Wars! It’s Over!

 So I recently wrapped one my favorite shows ever, Star Wars Rebels.
 This year marked the 4th and final season of an incredible odyssey, and the opportunity for me to play in a universe I loved as a kid, though I couldn’t possibly have imagined “growing up” to become a member of the crew.

 I’ve said it many times, but the Lucas family is unlike any other.
 We geeked out together, they included us in the collaborative process, and we became friends for life.
-We were all heavily invested in giving the fans something special and creating a show of the highest quality possible.
-We made something we wanted to watch!
+All of us were heavily invested in giving the fans something special and creating a show of the highest quality possible.
+As such we made something we wanted to watch!

 When we were told it was ending, it was painful for all of us.
 I don’t think I’ve ever wanted a show to continue more than this one.
 That said, it was tempered by the knowledge that Dave Filoni and company could tell the story they wanted/needed to tell and finish it on their terms.
 Clone Wars didn’t have that luxury the first time around.
 Rebels felt complete to me and as a fan I found that very satisfying.